darothen/superdroplet/README.md

 - I disagree with the `simmel_long` cases, because I think they use an incorrect version of the Long kernel (I use Bott's, theirs is very weird).
 My secondary peaks develop a bit too slowly.

+- If building on **legion**, use system glibc package, not the special module.